COVID-19 FAQs

 • Maintain at least 6 feet between beds if possible.

 • Consider testing as soon as possible to determine your current infection status; then test again on days 3-5 after your last exposure.
 If you test negative for COVID, complete another rapid antigen test 24-48 hours after the first negative test, for a total of at least two tests.
-The CDC advises that multiple negative tests increases the confidence that you are not infected with the virus that causes COVID-19.
-If you get a negative result on the second test and you are concerned that you could have COVID-19, you may test again 24-48 hours after the second test, consider getting a laboratory molecular-based test, or call your healthcare provider.

 • If you have symptoms and test positive, immediately mask, isolate, and contact a medical provider if you need medical assistance.
 Follow the Positive Test Result Instructions.